abcdevops/blog/_posts/2016/feb/2016-02-20-amazon-RDS.md

 ---
 layout: post
-title: ABCDevOps - Amazon RDS
+title: Amazon RDS - Relational database service
 date: 2016-02-20
 og_image: /images/posts/amazon-RDS.jpg
-top_story: true
 description: |
+  Amazon Relational Database Service is a distributed relational database service by Amazon Web Services.
+It is a web service running "in the cloud" designed to simplify the setup, operation, and scaling of a relational database for use in applications.
 tags:
+- RDS
+- oracle
+- mysql
-- sqs
+- PostgreSQL
 - amazon
 - aws
 - service
 - pricing
 ---

-Databases Introduction :-
+Databases Introduction
 ---

 So we just with brief introduction on the different types of databases so we got Relational databases.

 1. ##### Relational Databases (OLTP) :-